CynicDog/CynicDog.github.io/_posts/2024-06-12-quarkus-deploy-with-github-actions.md

 For developer joy, Quarkus provide a zero-config database out of the box in development environment.

 With database extension included in [pom.xml](https://github.com/CynicDog/archeio/blob/master/pom.xml), and no explicit configuration for a database connection, Quarkus runs a container based on the official Docker image of the database.
+My choice for this application was PostgreSQL.
 For production, of course, a persistent service is needed, so we're going to configure the connection to the database server:

 {% raw %}
 ```properties